Logarithmic de Rham comparison for open rigid spaces: Introduction

 \begin{theorem} \cite{Fal} Let $X$ be a smooth proper variety over a $p$-adic field $k$ with a strict simple normal crossing divisor $D$.
 Then there exists a $\mathrm{Gal}(\overline{k}/k)$-equivariant isomorphism

-where $\Omega_{X}^p(\log D)$ is the sheaf of $p$-forms with logarithmic singularities along $D$ on $X$ and $\mathbb{C}_p=\hat{\overline{\mathbb{Q}}}_p$. \end{theorem}
+where $\Omega_{X}^j(\log D)$ is the sheaf of $j$-forms with logarithmic singularities along $D$ on $X$ and $\mathbb{C}_p=\hat{\overline{\mathbb{Q}}}_p$. \end{theorem}

-Afterwards, many people have found other ways to produce this comparison map.
-There is another remarkable approach to prove such a comparison, due to Beilinson (c.f.~\cite{Beilinson}), using derived de Rham cohomology (of Illusie), $h$-topology and de Jong’s alterations.
+Afterwards, many people have found other ways to produce this comparison isomorphism.
+There is another remarkable approach to prove such a comparison, due to Beilinson (see~\cite{Beilinson}), using derived de Rham cohomology (of Illusie), $h$-topology and de Jong’s alterations.

-Recently, Scholze proved a stronger version of Theorem~\ref{faltings}, namely, the de Rham comparison theorem for a smooth proper rigid analytic space over a $p$-adic field.
-Moreover, the comparison theorem that he proved allows coefficients to be local systems, cf.~\cite[Theorem 8.4]{Sch13}.
+Recently, Scholze generalized Theorem~\ref{faltings}, namely, the de Rham comparison theorem for a smooth proper rigid analytic space over a $p$-adic field.
+Moreover, the comparison theorem that he proved allows coefficients to be local systems, see~\cite[Theorem 8.4]{Sch13}.
 However, his theorem does not include the logarithmic case.
 The purpose of this note is to prove the de Rham comparison in the logarithmic case (for constant coefficients) using the same methods.

-It is also worth mentioning that in the work of Colmez--Nizio{\l}, they proved a semistable comparison for semistable formal log-schemes~(c.f.~\cite[Corollary 5.26]{C-N}).
+It is also worth mentioning that in the work of Colmez--Nizio{\l}, they proved a semistable comparison for semistable formal log-schemes~(see~\cite[Corollary 5.26]{C-N}).
 In particular, they've already obtained the de Rham comparison in the logarithmic case (for constant coefficients) assuming the appearance of a semistable formal model.

 Let $k$ be a discretely valued complete non-archimedean extension of $\mathbb{Q}_p$ with perfect residue field $\kappa$.
-Our main comparison theorem (c.f.~Theorem~\ref{first comparison} and Theorem~\ref{second comparison}) is the following:
+Our main comparison theorem (see~Theorem~\ref{first comparison} and Theorem~\ref{second comparison}) is the following:

 \begin{theorem} Let $X$ be a proper smooth adic space over $\mathrm{Spa}(k,\mathcal{O}_k)$ with a strict simple normal crossing divisor $D$ and complement $U \coloneqq X \setminus D$.
 Then, there is a natural $\mathrm{Gal}(\overline{k}/k)$-equivariant isomorphism